History of rapid transit: Southeast Asia

 The Jakarta MRT in Jakarta, Indonesia opened in March 2019 with one line running north–south.
 Phase 2 of the MRT is set to open around 2024 and is currently under construction, which will extend the current line further north, while phase 4 is currently being planned out.
 The network currently 13 stations (6 underground and 7 elevated) and is the first rapid transit line in Indonesia.

 The BTS Skytrain opened in Bangkok, Thailand in 1999, following the Bangkok MRT, which opened in 2004.

 In Vietnam, the first rapid transit service, called Hanoi Metro, opened in 2021 in Hanoi with two lines.
-Three years later, in 2024, HCMC Metro opened with one line in Ho Chi Minh City.
+Three years later, in 2024, Ho Chi Minh City Metro opened with one line in Ho Chi Minh City.

 West Asia

 Haifa, Israel opened an underground funicular railway in 1959, the Carmelit.
 At a narrow section of the Jerusalem Light Rail (since 2011), the road was tunneled rather than the rail.
 Sections of the Tel Aviv Light Rail (under construction) are underground.
 Not all three systems are heavy rail.

 Iran built its first metro network in Tehran in 1999, its second in Mashad, finished in 2011.
 Five more networks in Iranian cities are to be constructed.

 In 2009 UAE built an elevated metro in Dubai, one of the most modern in the world to be followed by metros that are planned in Abu Dhabi and Sharjah.

 In Mecca, Saudi Arabia, a 20 km first line of ground and elevated metro system was completed in 2010.
 A total of 5 metro lines with long trains are planned to carry residents around Mecca.
-Another metro opened in Riyadh (2019).
+Another metro, the Riyadh Metro, opened on 1 December 2024.
 Other metro systems are planned in Jeddah, Madinah, and Dammam.

 Istanbul in Turkey built its metro in 1989.
 Other systems built in Turkey include, Ankara (1997), Izmir (2000), Bursa (2002), and Adana (2009).